-Kids who have hearing loss, or hearing impairment, have trouble hearing or understanding some or all sounds.
+Kids who have hearing loss have trouble hearing or understanding some or all sounds.
 This can happen when there is a problem with:

 - one or more parts of the ears